 Stripe Customer Service

-Small businesses looking to accept credit cards often compare Square vs. Stripe to see which provides the best set of payment processing features.
-The Square vs. Stripe question can be easily answered, depending on your operation.
+Small businesses looking to accept credit cards often compare Square versus Stripe to see which provides the best set of payment processing features.
 Square’s focus is on the multichannel seller while Stripe targets online sellers.
-If you sell both in-person and online, use Square.
-If ecommerce is your focus, either will do the job for most small businesses.
+If you sell both in-person and online, or want a free basic website with online checkout, use Square.
+If ecommerce is your focus, use Stripe if you have developer skills and want a custom checkout.

 Square is our overall pick for small and growing businesses that have a range of selling needs.
 With Square, you get far more than just payment processing services.
-You get an amazing suite of business management tools for free, plus plenty of ways to expand the basic capabilities for ultra-low monthly fees.
-Start a free Square account.
+You get a suite of business management tools for free, plus plenty of ways to expand the basic capabilities for low monthly fees.
+Start a free Square account today.